EagleBank

-EagleBank is a community bank headquartered in Bethesda, Maryland, with assets of more than $10 billion, with operations in the Washington, D.C. metropolitan area.
-EagleBank conducts full service commercial banking through small footprint of 20 branches in Montgomery County, Maryland; Washington, D.C.; and Northern Virginia.
+EagleBank is a community bank headquartered in Bethesda, Maryland with operations in the Washington, D.C. metropolitan area including 12 branches and four lending offices in Montgomery and Prince George's Counties, Maryland; Washington, D.C.; and Northern Virginia.
+The bank has an above average exposure to commercial real estate, with 83% of all loans secured by commercial real estate.
+The bank owns the naming rights to the EagleBank Arena.